 Lookout Mountain Laboratories (Hollywood, CA) was originally built in 1941 as an air defense station.
 But after WWII, the US Air Force repurposed it into a secret film studio which operated for 22 years during the Cold War.
 The studio produced classified movies for all branches of the US Armed Forces, as well as the Atomic Energy Commission, until it was deactivated in 1969.
 During this time, cameramen, who referred to themselves as "atomic" cinematographers, were hired to shoot footage of atomic bomb tests in Nevada, Utah, New Mexico and the South Pacific.
 Some of their films have been declassified and can be seen here. [more inside]

 Banned weapons and WMD parts were shipped out of Iraq after the US forces took power according to the UN.
 At least thats the best I can make of this article.
 Does this really say that the UN is upset at us for shipping out of Iraq the exact things they previously said were not in Iraq?

 Beyond the Axis of Evil - The United States has added Cuba, Libya and Syria to its "axis of evil" - nations it claims are deliberately seeking to obtain chemical or biological weapons.
 The Under Secretary of State also warned that the US would take action.

+"I had no idea we had so many weapons," he said.
+"What do we need them for?"
 "The U.S. nuclear arsenal today includes 5,400 warheads loaded on intercontinental ballistic missiles at land and sea; an additional 1,750 nuclear bombs and cruise missiles ready to be launched from B-2 and B-52 bombers; a further 1,670 nuclear weapons classified as “tactical.”
 And just in case, an additional 10,000 or so nuclear warheads held in bunkers around the United States as a “hedge” against future surprises."